lehigh-university-libraries/papercut/README.md

 You can install papercut using homebrew

 ```
-brew tap lehigh-university-libraries/papercut
+brew tap lehigh-university-libraries/homebrew https://github.com/lehigh-university-libraries/homebrew
-brew install papercut
+brew install lehigh-university-libraries/homebrew/papercut
 ```

 ### Download Binary

-Instead of homebrew, you can download a binary for your system from [the latest release](https://github.com/lehigh-university-libraries/homebrew-papercut/releases/latest)
+Instead of homebrew, you can download a binary for your system from [the latest release](https://github.com/lehigh-university-libraries/papercut/releases/latest)

 Then put the binary in a directory that is in your `$PATH`